Basics of machine learning with TensorFlow

 Completing this step will round out your introductory knowledge of ML, including expanding the platform to meet your needs.

-Using concrete examples and two production-ready Python frameworks—Scikit-Learn and TensorFlow—this book helps you gain an intuitive understanding of the concepts and tools for building intelligent systems.
+Using concrete examples, minimal theory, and two production-ready Python frameworks—Scikit-Learn and TensorFlow—this book helps you gain an intuitive understanding of the concepts and tools for building intelligent systems.